Wheaton Springs

 Watch as Paul Mc Allister uses a photograph and Excel sheet to begin planning a 204-color palette tapestry pattern and demonstrates how the beads are woven with a loom.
 Then try your hands at weaving a row of beads yourself!

-In the Flamework Studio, visit with glass artist Bill Futer as he demonstrates the making of glass marbles using glass rods, a torch, and gravity.
+In the Flamework Studio, visit with glass artists Bill Futer and Jason Gordon as they demonstrate the making of glass marbles and glass eggs using glass rods, a torch, and gravity.

 Glass Studio Demos